10 Instant Pot Keto Recipes: Soups, Meat, and Entrees

 Instant Pot Chicken Liver & Onions

-While chicken breasts and chicken thighs usually get all the attention, chicken livers are actually the best cuts of poultry when it comes to your health.
-Organ meats — like liver — are some of the most nutrient-dense foods you can consume (and not just while on the keto diet!).
-This delicious chicken recipe combines liver, onions, herbs, and homemade gravy for a recipe that’s packed with iron, protein, and healthy fats.
+While chicken breasts and chicken thighs usually get all the attention, chicken livers are nothing to be scoffed at.
+Organ meats — like liver — are nutrient-dense and packed with flavor.
+This delicious chicken recipe combines liver, onions, herbs, and homemade gravy for a recipe that contains iron, protein, and keto-friendly fats.

 Instant Pot Unstuffed Cabbage Soup